anne-gcd/MTG-Link/README.md

                         of size '-c' [default: 2]
-  -out OUTDIR           Output directory [default './mtg10x_results'] -refDir REFDIR        Directory containing the reference sequences if any -contigs CONTIGS      File containing the sequences of the contigs (format:
+  -out OUTDIR           Output directory [default './mtg10x_results'] -refDir REFDIR        Directory containing the reference sequences if any -contigs CONTIGS      Directory containing the sequences of the contigs -line LINE            Line of GFA file input from which to start analysis
-                        xxx.fasta | xxx.fa)
-  -line LINE            Line of GFA file input from which to start analysis
-                        (if not provided, start analysis from first line of GFA file input) [optional]
+                        (if not provided, start analysis from first line of GFA file input) [optional] --rbxu                If the reads of the union are already extracted, provide this argument '--rbxu' [optional]

 [MindTheGap option]:
   -bkpt BREAKPOINT      Breakpoint file (with possibly offset of size k